github/docs/content/admin/monitoring-activity-in-your-enterprise/reviewing-audit-logs-for-your-enterprise/audit-log-events-for-your-enterprise.md

 | `business.invite_admin` | An invitation for someone to be an enterprise owner{% ifversion ghes %} or site administrator{% endif %} of an enterprise was sent.
 | `business.invite_billing_manager` | An invitation for someone to be an billing manager of an enterprise was sent.
 {%- endif %}
 | `business.members_can_update_protected_branches.clear` | An enterprise owner{% ifversion ghes %} or site administrator{% endif %} unset a policy for whether members of an enterprise can update protected branches on repositories for individual organizations.
-Organization administrators can choose whether to allow updating protected branches settings.
+Organization owners can choose whether to allow updating protected branches settings.
 | `business.members_can_update_protected_branches.disable` | The ability for enterprise members to update branch protection rules was disabled.
 Only enterprise owners can update protected branches.
 | `business.members_can_update_protected_branches.enable` | The ability for enterprise members to update branch protection rules was enabled.
 Enterprise owners and members can update protected branches.
 | `business.remove_admin` | An enterprise owner{% ifversion ghes %} or site administrator{% endif %} was removed from an enterprise.